Committees / Ministries

 The Safety Team is an outgrowth of the Safety Task Force commissioned in 2013 to address safety and emergency preparedness concerns as they affect UUCWC.
 The Safety Team will keep a “watchful eye” or “roving eye” or wear a “safety lens” to help remind all how we’re responsible for our safety as individuals and as the community.
 The Safety Team will focus on: Overall/General safety (evacuation routes, open parking lanes, etc.); Medical Emergencies (fall, heart attack, needing simple medical attention [first aid kits], etc.; Security (lighting, general security, doors locking, keys, awareness, etc.); and Catastrophes (e.g. hurricane, flood, loss of electricity).
 UUCWC members and friends are welcome to send any safety-related concerns and comments to firstname.lastname@example.org.

-The Social Justice Committee’s role is evolving under the umbrella of the new Faith in Action Council.
+The Social Justice Ministry’s role is evolving under the umbrella of the new Faith in Action Council.
 We continue to provide opportunities for members and friends of the congregation to participate in social service projects, such as collecting money, donating food and clothing, and supporting senior citizens and youth programs.
 The SJC is continuing our longstanding commitment to local organizations, including Loaves and Fishes, Trenton Area Soup Kitchen (TASK), Morrisville Food Center, the Coalition for Peace Action, and the Coalition for Reproductive Choice.

-The Stewardship Committee plans and implements the annual pledge campaign so that UUCWC will have the financial resources to fulfill its mission and vision.
+The Stewardship Team plans and implements the annual pledge campaign so that UUCWC will have the financial resources to fulfill its mission and vision.
 The annual campaign reminds us of our commitment to support Unitarian Universalism and our remarkable UUCWC faith community through our time, talent, and treasure.
 Each member’s annual financial commitment is essential to UUCWC’s continued well-being, our ability to marshal resources effectively, and to our goal to create community, celebrate life, and change the world.